oknoorap/komento/src/views/comment-box/help-link.doc.md

 ### Link

-Links or Website URL is useful for reference in the comment.
+Links or Website URLs are useful for reference in the comment.
 You can paste URL, and we automatically will convert it as URL.
 Alternatively, you can add link using syntax: `[Alias](url)`.

 ```markdown
 https://example.com